Degree Audit FAQs

-A: An audit is a review of past and current coursework that provides information on a student's completed and remaining requirements necessary to complete a particular set of curriculum requirements (degree/major/minor/concentration).
+A: MarAUDIT is the system used to access your degree audit.
+An audit is a review of past and current coursework that provides information on a student's completed and remaining requirements necessary to complete a particular set of curriculum requirements (degree/major/minor/concentration).

-Q: Can I access my audit on any computer?
+Q: Can I access My MarAUDIT on any computer?

 A: Yes.
-The degree audit is a web-based tool accessible through any web browser.
+My MarAUDIT is a web-based tool accessible through any web browser.
 Anywhere that you can login to MAX, you can access your audit.

 Q: Is my information confidential?

 A: Yes.
-Like all other processes that you access through MAX or MyVille, Degree Audits are accessed through your secure login.
-Just like your other academic information, your advisor, faculty and selected staff members of Millersville University will also be able to view the information contained in the Degree Audit.
+Like all other processes that you access through MAX or MyVille, My MarAUDIT is accessed through your secure login.
+Just like your other academic information, your advisor, faculty and selected staff members of Millersville University will also be able to view the information contained in the degree audit.

-A: Currently, Degree Audits are available to all admitted degree-seeking undergraduate and graduate students.
-Audits are not currently available for prospective students or non-degree students.
+A: Currently, degree audits are available to all admitted degree-seeking undergraduate and graduate students.
+Audits are available for applicants, however, without access to MAX, the MarAUDIT will need to be accessed by an admissions counselor or faculty advisor to assist the incoming student.
+My MarAUDIT is not avaialable for non-degree students.
 Some post-baccalaureate and post-master's certification or certificate programs are now available.
 Advisors, faculty and selected staff members have access to audits for the purpose of supporting your progress through your academic program.

-Q: How current will my information be in the Degree Audit?
+Q: How current will my information be in My MarAUDIT?

 A: The information on your degree audit is dynamically refreshed.
-This means anytime a change is made to your record (drop or add a class, add or change a major/minor or concentration, etc) it will be available as soon as you log back into your audit.
+This means anytime a change is made to your record (drop or add a class, add or change a major/minor or concentration, etc) it will be available as soon as you log back into My MarAUDIT.
 For new students, audits will be available the day after your deposit has been paid (for undergraduate students) or you have confirmed acceptance of your offer of admission (graduate students).
+After you have set up your access to MAX, you will be able to view My MarAUDIT.

-Q: Can I register for classes from my Degree Audit?
+Q: Can I register for classes from My MarAUDIT?

 A: No. You can use the course link to view available sections and CRNs for scheduled courses within your audit, but registration will continue to be handled through the Registration link in MAX.

-Q: When can I see my grades on my Degree Audit?
+Q: When can I see my grades on My MarAUDIT?

 Q: What do I do if I believe my academic information is incorrect?